Tr1ckX/github_usertags_Week-6/README.md

 <h5> Sixth week at [Makers Academy](http://www.makersacademy.com)

-To continue our path on the Javascript we had to create a github username search function
+To continue our path on the Javascript we had to display a github user repos and it's commits.
   - using github API
   - processing JSON objects with mustache.js
   - Javascript and CSS interaction